 Lieutenant Colonel Theodore “Leo” Liebreich, representing the US Army, is a National Security Affairs Fellow for the academic year 2019–20 at the Hoover Institution.

-As a fellow at Hoover, Leo will center his research on advancing US asymmetric comparative advantage in Southeast Asia through the lens of long-term competition with China.
+As a fellow at Hoover, Leo will center his research on advancing US comparative advantage in Southeast Asia through the lens of strategic competition with China.